Last modified: November 25, 2022

 5. How and When Do We Share Your Information?

 To begin with, anyone can see your public profile, which shows information such as your name and personality test results.
 You can see what your public profile page looks like by following the link in the Overview section of the profile page, and you can also make your profile private in the Preferences section.

-If you post content in our Discussions, comment sections, translation area, or anywhere else on our website where that’s possible, you should assume that anyone will be able to read that information – unless it’s clear that access to such information will be limited to yourself or a specific user (e.g., your private messages or notes in the Academy).
+If you post content in our Discussions, comment sections, translation area, or anywhere else on our website where that’s possible, you should assume that anyone will be able to read that information – unless it’s clear that access to such information will be limited to yourself or a specific user (e.g., your private messages or notes in the Premium Profile).
 Depending on the section, other members may also see your name, gender, personality test results, and participation history (e.g., your previous posts).

 Our staff, agents, suppliers, and subcontractors may also need to have access to your information where that’s necessary.
 This applies to any member of our group of companies – e.g., our subsidiaries and our ultimate holding company and all its subsidiaries.